Inherited scopeEdit on GitHub

 - Shipments → Orders (through

 Inheritance rules (child-parent relationship) are set in the configuration.
-See Persistence ACL configuration for more details.
+For more details, see Persistence ACL configuration.

 Inherited scope functionality has one unique feature: it is sufficient to have read access to the parent for successful inheritance for any operation (create/read/update/delete).